Waterloo opens with win

 Waterloo won its first football game since 2017, and it took late into Friday night to seal the victory thanks to Mother Nature.
 In the end, it was worth the wait.

-As a show of solidarity, Waterloo and Herrin players walked onto the turf field together at Waterloo High School prior to the game, carrying the Illinois State Police, Thin Blue Line and American flags in honor of fallen ISP Trooper Nick Hopkins, a Waterloo native and former WHS athlete who was killed in the line of duty last week.
+In a show of solidarity, Waterloo and Herrin players walked onto the turf field together at Waterloo High School prior to the game, carrying the Illinois State Police, Thin Blue Line and American flags in honor of fallen ISP Trooper Nick Hopkins, a Waterloo native and former WHS athlete who was killed in the line of duty last week.

 Members of Trooper Hopkins’ SWAT team unit were recognized prior to the game.